 Some vaccines, like for the flu, can prevent people from getting sick but not necessarily from being infected and able to transmit the virus to others.
-It isn’t yet known if that is the case with coronavirus vaccines, said Dr. Tom Frieden, a former director of the Centers for Disease Control and Prevention, to Kaiser Health News.
+It isn’t known if that is the case with coronavirus vaccines, Dr. Tom Frieden, a former director of the Centers for Disease Control and Prevention, told Kaiser Health News.

 “We don’t yet know if the vaccine protects against infection, or only against illness,” Frieden said.
 “In other words, a vaccinated person might still be able to spread the virus, even if they don’t feel sick.”

-It is prudent for the vaccinated to still wear masks because clinical trials didn’t answer the question about a vaccinated person still being able to spread the disease, Michele Roberts, a DOH acting assistant secretary, said last month.
+It is prudent for the vaccinated to still wear masks because clinical trials didn’t answer the question about a vaccinated person still being able to spread the disease, said Michele Roberts, a state DOH acting assistant secretary.

 Information from Seattle Times archives is included in this report.